Last updated on November 8th, 2024 at 05:50 pm

-What is an empath?
+What is an Empath?

-An empath is a person who is highly attuned to other people’s feelings, emotions and moods.
-While being an empath is linked to empathy, empaths don’t just understand other people’s feelings, they actually experience them.
 Empaths tend to have good intuition (they go with their ‘gut’).
 If you’re an empath, you’ll usually be quick to pick up on when other people are struggling or feeling sad.

-Empaths are ‘helpers’ – they’ll often be drawn to helping professions and be the ones who people share their problems with.
+Characteristics of an Empath: Empaths are ‘helpers’ – they’ll often be drawn to helping professions and be the ones who people share their problems with.
 While this may feel positive, empaths need to be careful about maintaining boundaries and protecting themselves so that they don’t deplete their own energy.

-Best books for empaths
+Best Books for Empaths

 The recommended books below offer: